On Viscosity Solutions of Hamilton-Jacobi Equations in the Wasserstein space and the Vanishing Viscosity Limit: The Wasserstein Space and the Related Subdifferential Calculus

 We now briefly recap the principal notions of differential calculus in Wasserstein spaces.
 For more details, see \cite[Section ~10.3]{AGS} and \cite[Chapter~5]{CarmonaDelarue}.
 At the end of the discussion, we will select a unique differential that can be used for equations \eqref{HJBDet} and \eqref{HJBId}.\\

-We first observe that the Wasserstein space can be seen as a convex subset of the vector space of finite Borel measures $\mathcal{M}(\R^d)$.
-We prefer to give a more general definition inspired by the definitions of first derivative over $\mathcal{P}_2(\R^d)$ contained in \cite{PierreCaNotes} and \cite{santambrogio2015optimal}.
-The growth assumption is taken by \cite[Chapter ~5]{CarmonaDelarue}. \begin{defn} Let \( U : \mathcal{P}_2(\mathbb{R}^d) \to \mathbb{R} \).
+We begin with the definition of the flat derivative, noting that the Wasserstein space can be seen as a convex subset of the vector space of finite Borel measures $\mathcal{M}(\R^d)$.
+We adopt a more general definition, inspired by the notions of first derivative on $\mathcal{P}_2(\R^d)$ introduced in \cite{PierreCaNotes} and \cite{santambrogio2015optimal}.
+The growth assumption is taken from \cite[Chapter ~5]{CarmonaDelarue}. \begin{defn} Let \( U : \mathcal{P}_2(\mathbb{R}^d) \to \mathbb{R} \).
 We say that \( U \) is \emph{flat differentiable} at $\mu$, if there exists a Borel measurable map with quadratic growth denoted

 s.t., $\forall \nu \in \mathcal{P}_2(\R^d)$, it holds